npm-simplified/simplified/docs/functions.md

 -- (string) `name`

-The property name to insert or update into the database.
+The property name to insert or update into.

 -- (any) `value`

-The property value to insert or update into the database.
+The value of the property to insert or update to.

 -- (string) `oldName`

 Optional.
-Use only when changing the name of the property.
+Use only when changing the property name.

 ##### @returns:
 Returns true on success or error on failure.